FaithyOne/BOs-Cookies-Candy-and-Cakes/README.md

 - Collect, snack, and experiment with a colorful variety of cookies, candies, and cakes, each type holds its own surprises.
+- Experience dynamic candy gameplay: Eat them for instant effects or charge up your throw to launch them at enemies and friends—two ways to enjoy one treat!
 - Be amazed by mystic and cursed cookies: Sudden effects, animations, and even atmospheric changes make every bite exciting.
 - Hunt for rare monster drops and celebrate legendary finds!